-Per FEMA Insurance Rate Map 13021C0040G, small sections of the southern, eastern, and western edges of AP2-DAS Landfill are located in the 100-year and 500-year floodplain of the Ocmulgee River (Appendix A, Figure 4).
-Since the CCR will be removed from AP2-DAS Landfill, it will not restrict the flow of the 100-year flood, reduce the temporary water storage capacity of the floodplain, or result in a washout of solid waste.
+Per FEMA Insurance Rate Map 13021C0040G, small sections of AP1 Landfill, namely the low portions of the eastern, western, and southern slopes, are within the 100-year floodplain of the Ocmulgee River (Appendix A, Figure 4).
+Since CCR will be removed from AP1 Landfill, it will not restrict the flow of the 100-year flood, reduce the temporary water storage capacity of the floodplain, or result in a washout of solid waste.